Bishop McDevitt High School (Harrisburg, Pennsylvania)

-Bishop McDevitt High School is a private, Roman Catholic, co-educational high school in Harrisburg, Pennsylvania, United States.
+Bishop McDevitt High School is a private, Roman Catholic, co-educational high school in Lower Paxton Township, Pennsylvania, United States.
 It was founded in 1918 as "Catholic High School" in Harrisburg and renamed in 1957 to honor the memory of the Most Reverend Philip R. McDevitt, fourth bishop of Harrisburg and founder of the school.

 It is located in the Roman Catholic Diocese of Harrisburg.

 History

 Founded in 1918, this private, Pennsylvania high school was renamed in 1957 to honor the memory of the Most Reverend Philip R. McDevitt, fourth bishop of Harrisburg and founder of the school.

-On January 7, 2013, the new Bishop McDevitt High School opened on 1 Crusader Way.
-It replaced the historic building at 2200 Market Street after 70 years.
+On January 7, 2013, the new Bishop McDevitt High School opened on 1 Crusader Way in Lower Paxton Township.
+It replaced the historic building at 2200 Market Street in Harrisburg after 83 years.

 Athletics

 Bishop McDevitt is a part of Pennsylvania Interscholastic Athletic Association District 3.
-McDevitt is known for its athletics especially the football team.
-Other sports at McDevitt include: Boys & Girls Basketball, Boys & Girls Soccer, Coed Cross Country, Coed Track & Field, Coed Golf, Field Hockey, Boys & Girls Tennis, Wrestling, Coed Swimming, Coed Bowling, Cheerleading, Ice Hockey, Volleyball, Baseball, Softball, and Lacrosse.
+McDevitt is known for its athletics, especially the football team.
+Other sports at Bishop McDevitt include: Boys & Girls Basketball, Boys & Girls Soccer, Coed Cross Country, Coed Track & Field, Coed Golf, Field Hockey, Boys & Girls Tennis, Wrestling, Coed Swimming, Coed Bowling, Cheerleading, Ice Hockey, Volleyball, Baseball, Softball, and Lacrosse.